openlibhums/memory-alpha/content/support/guides/workflow-editor-review.md

 1. View the review (though no meaningful information will be available when the review hasn’t been completed) by clicking on the **View** button.

-And by clicking on the dropdown button ⏷ , the following options will also become available:
+After clicking on the dropdown button ⏷ , the following options will also become available:

 2. If the reviewer mistakenly withdraws or declines the review, you can click the **Reset** option to return it to ‘Awaiting Acknowledgement’.
 3. Edit the review settings (due date, review type, review form)..
 4. Rate the reviewer.
 The reviewers’ average ratings will be visible when selecting them for review.